RockefellerArchiveCenter/reading-room-manual/index.md

 Researchers are allowed a maximum of 10 document storage boxes or 4 record storage boxes at once.
 Therefore, for new retrievals, ask if they are finished with any boxes and be prepared to route them to the “Awaiting Reshelving” queue so they can be removed when the new boxes are delivered.
 The staff member bringing the new boxes will also take away the completed boxes.

 When more than 10 boxes are requested, have the researcher prioritize the requests.
-Then indicate when material should be paged (i.e., during the current retrieval time or the next) by changing the time in the “Scheduled Date” in Aeon before routing the request to the “To Be Paged” queue.
+Then indicate when material should be paged (i.e., during the current retrieval time or the next) by changing the time in the “Scheduled Date” in Aeon before routing the request to the “Be Paged” queue.

 ### Requesting Items on Hold for Researchers
 At times, an additional cart of materials has been pulled for a researcher and is on hold in Room 103.
 You can verify this by reviewing the “On Hold in Vault” queue.
 When a researcher is finished with his/her current cart and needs the one on hold, notify the retrievals staff using the two-way radio.